PedroS235/PedroS235/README.md

 # 💫 About Me:
+💬 Recent Computer Science graduate with a passion for building autonomous robots 🤖.
+Enthusiastic about technology and innovation.
+Incoming Master's student in Information and Computer Science at the University of Luxembourg.
+Skilled in FPV drone flying and open-source software development.
+Eager to contribute expertise to cutting-edge projects. <br>
-💬 CS at the University of Luxembourg ready to face any challenge🔥<br>🔭 I’m currently working on the [EggCubator](https://github.com/PedroS235/eggcubator)<br>🌱 I’m currently learning Rust<br>⚡ Love playing with robots and electronics<br>
+🔭 I’m currently working on the [EggCubator](https://github.com/PedroS235/eggcubator)<br>
+🌱 I’m currently learning Rust<br>
+⚡ Love playing with robots and electronics<br>

 ## 🌐 Socials: